bigbigmdm/SFP-Master/README.md

 The OSHWLAB project of this adapter is [here](https://oshwlab.com/einkreader/ch341a_sfp_adapter).

 Jumpers J1 to J3 (TxPWR, RxPWR, TxEN) must be installed initially.
 They are used to supply power to the SFP module.
-If you want to programm a module with hardware write protection, remove one of the jumpers and try to programm the module.
+If you want to program a module with hardware write protection, remove one of the jumpers and try to program the module.
 If it fails, remove the other jumper and repeat the operation.